 Because of their cuteness and funny guard pose, Meerkats have been in several cartoon movies over the years.

-The River Safari is an area located just next to the Singapore Zoo (same entrance and ticket office, with just 2 minutes walk between them), by the river.
+The River Safari is an area located just next to the Singapore Zoo (same ticket office, with just a 2-minute walk between them), by the river.

 Embark on a journey of discovery into one of the world`s largest repositories for river dwelling animals.
 Let your curiosity run wild across 2 zones in the park, Rivers Of The World and Wild Amazonia.
 Dive in to a whole new wildlife adventure to uncover over 5000 amazing land and aquatic animals representing 300 species!
 The River is Calling…